Choweymajinks9/Web-Application-Development/README.md

 Node.js:
 Install Node.js on your machine.
 You can download from https://nodejs.org/.

-MongoDB:
+MongoDB Compass:
-Install MongoDB on your machine by following instructions at https://docs.mongodb.com/manual/installation/.
+Install MongoDB Compass on your machine by following instructions at https://www.mongodb.com/docs/compass/current/install/.

+Thunder Client:
+This is an extension that will be found in the extension market in VSCode.
+Search Thunder Client from creator Ranga Vadhineni, install and it is automatically enabled, if not, enable the extension.
+The icon, lighting bolt encircled can be found in the far left menu of VSCode.

 3. Instructions on running application